RhetTbull/ChargeMon/README.md

 # Overview

 Very simple app -- can toggle between alert or notification.
-No other settings.

 ![StatusBar screenshot](statusbar.png)

+Settings:

+- Alert: Shows a dialog box when the battery is sufficiently charged
+- Notification: Shows a notification when the battery is sufficiently charged
+- Pause: Pauses the app until you toggle it back on
+- Snooze: Snooze alerts for 15 minutes
+- About: Shows the About dialog

 Sample alert: